layer5io/istio-service-mesh-workshop/lab-4/README.md

 Now, let us generate a small load on the sample app by using [Meshery](https://layer5.io/meshery), a service mesh management plane.

-To run Meshery on your local:
+To run Meshery on your local machine:

 ```sh
 sudo curl -L https://git.io/meshery -o /usr/local/bin/meshery;